VirajYParikh/DevOps-Orders-Features-Repo/README.md

     * Navigate to the root of the repository, you should be in `./app`.
 2. Run `make test`.
 This will run all of the tests for the code within the `./tests` folder, and check for any errors.
     * Similarly, you can also run `make lint` in the root folder to test if the code conforms to PEP8 standards.
+3. Run `honcho start` to deploy the application on the local server.
+This is done to perform all the BDD tests that require the application to be deployed since this test involves working with the User Interface of the application and ensuring that all the buttons and front-end objects are working as per business requirements.
+4. Run `behave` to start the BDD tests only after ensuring that the application is deployed and running.
+This will run all the stories present in the orders.features file.

 If you want to contribute to our code, here are the related guidelines: [Link](./CONTRIBUTING.md)